 Personalized Patient Care: 3D printing allows for the customization of medical devices and implants to fit the unique anatomical structure of individual patients.
-This personalized approach not only improves patient outcomes by ensuring a perfect fit but also reduces the for adjustments or replacements, thereby minimizing waste.
+This personalized approach not only improves patient outcomes by ensuring a perfect fit but also reduces the need for adjustments or replacements, thereby minimizing waste.

 Efficient Use of Materials: Traditional manufacturing methods often involve subtractive processes that generate significant waste.
 In contrast, 3D printing uses materials more efficiently, as it adds layers only where needed to build an object.
 This precision reduces the consumption of raw materials and generates less waste, aligning with sustainable practices.